 (h) Tracking numbers.
-The FOIA Disclosure Officer shall assign an individualized tracking number to each request received for processing and provide to each person making a request the tracking number assigned to the request.
-For any response that will take ten or more days to process, OSHRC will send the requester a postcard indicating the request's receipt date and its assigned tracking number.
+The FOIA Disclosure Officer shall assign an individualized tracking number to each request received for processing and provide the requester with the tracking number.

 (i) Determining responsive records.
 In determining which records are responsive to a request, OSHRC ordinarily will include only records in its possession as of the date it begins its search for them.
 If any other date is used, OSHRC shall inform the requester of that date.

 [71 FR 56350, Sept.
 27, 2006, as amended at 75 FR 41372, July 16, 2010; 81 FR 95038, Dec.
 27, 2016]